cristian-encalada/holbertonschool-simple_shell/README.md

 # C Project - Command Line Interpreter (Shell)
 The objective of this project is to create a simple command interpreter taking as a reference the UNIX shell.

-A command line interpreter is a program that allows the entering of commands and then executes those commands to the operating system.
+A command line interpreter is a software tool that allows users to type in commands (such as 'ls' to list files or 'cd' to change directories) and then executes those commands within the operating system.

 ![HBN_Shell_gif](/logo/Holberton_shell.gif)